 INTERROGATORIES – A series of written questions served upon the opposing party in order to discover certain facts regarding the disputed issues in a matrimonial proceeding.
 The answers to interrogatories must be under oath and filed within a prescribed period of time.

 JOINT PROPERTY – Property held in the name of more than one person.
-(See community property and marital property.)
+(Also called community property and marital property.)

-JUDGMENT – The order of the court on a disputed issue; same as decree.
+JUDGMENT – The order of the court on a disputed issue; same as a decree.

 JURISDICTION – The power of the court to rule upon issues relating to the parties, their children, or their property.

-LEGAL SEPARATION – A cause of action for support while the spouses are living separate and apart; in many states this is called separate maintenance.
-Actions for legal separation provide for maintenance, child custody, and support but generally do not provide for division of property.
+LEGAL SEPARATION – A cause of action for support while the spouses are living separate and apart; in many states, this is called separate maintenance.
+Actions for legal separation provide for the maintenance, child custody, and support but generally do not provide for the division of property.
 A decree of legal separation does not dissolve the marriage and does not allow the parties to remarry.